|

 If you have never edited or

-changed the File, Properties, Summary dialog in the current document, there will be no Summary text block created (other
+changed the File, Properties, Summary dialog in the current document, there will be no Summary text block created (other than

-User Modification Area).
+Modification Area).

-This is apparently due to the internal coding
+This is apparently due to the internal

-of the DocSummarySaveAs() command, which "knows" whether
+coding of the DocSummarySaveAs() command, which "knows" whether the

-doesn't generate any output.
+generate any output.

-In this event, a message will appear to let
+In this event, a message will appear

-in an unattended fashion -- such as a template macro.
+be used in an unattended fashion -- such as a template macro.

 You can easily modify the macro's code to

-require it to pause for user confirmation before dismissing the
+require it to pause for user confirmation before dismissing the message

-line #130.
 (Normally, there is no reason to do this.)

 You can also adjust the Wait() command if

-you want to adjust the time the message is displayed on your
+you want to adjust the time the message is displayed on your system.

-summary feature, which can be done automatically by selecting "Create
+and using the document summary feature, which can be done automatically

 If the user elects to use this feature, WP will save this and other